openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 *Accessibility* in online instruction refers to the degree to which information and activities are available to all students equally, regardless of physical or other disabilities.

 Our guidance is based on international standards and principles for web accessibility (W3C WCAG 2.0) and universal design (usable by all, to the greatest extent possible, without the need for adaptation or specialized design).
-Instructors who build courses based on these principles promote the opportunity to create an inclusive experience that considers the diverse set of learning styles and needs of all learners—including learners with disabilities, learners who speak English as a second language, learners with technical issues such as low bandwidth internet or no access to audio, and learners with age-related capability issues.
+Instructors who build courses based on these principles promote the opportunity to create an inclusive experience that considers the diverse set of learning styles and needs of all learners, including learners with disabilities, learners who speak English as a second language, learners with technical issues such as low bandwidth Internet or no access to audio, and learners with age-related capability issues.
 For purposes of these guidelines, we have assumed that end users will be equipped with the appropriate adaptive technology and compatible software.

 Occasionally, unanticipated accessibility barriers will arise.
 To supplement the accessibility you can achieve within the edX platform, we recommend that you engage the resources available at your institution to support learners with disabilities.